graydays2386/korean-wikistyle-editor/README.md

 The current LLM runtime uses: google/gemma-4-E4B-it

 The model is loaded with 4-bit quantization through BitsAndBytesConfig.
+The model ID is currently hard-coded in `app/util/agents_new/llm_runtime.py`.
+Changing the model requires editing `model_id` in that file.

 Current runtime dependencies include:
 ```